aliceC119/vaccines-Africa-project/README.md

 1. Collect lives saved data from user
 2. Check that the lives saved data entered by the user is valid, if not, messages will be displayed according to different issues to request the user to provide the correct format of the data.
-3. Add lives saved data into lives saved worksheet
+3. Add lives saved data into the lives saved worksheet
 4. Calculate surplus numbers (the number of each vaccine type produced minus the number of lives saved from last year.)
-5. Add surplus data to surplus worksheet
+5. Add surplus data to the surplus worksheet
 6. Calculate averages of the vaccine production numbers for the last 5 years
-7. User would like to save more lives by increase the vaccines numbers, so a calculation of vaccine production numbers is added (using the averages of vaccine prodction numbers and add 20% for next year)
+7. The vaccine company would like to save more lives by increasing the vaccine numbers, so a calculation of vaccine production numbers is added (using the averages of vaccine production numbers and adding 20% for next year)
-8. Print vaccine production amount for recommendations and add data into 'vaccineproduce' worksheet
+8. Print vaccine production amount for recommendations and add data into the 'vaccineproduce' worksheet
 9. Calculate the total number of lives saved for each vaccine from the past 5 years ( sum up the numbers of lives saved for each vaccine type)
-10. Update data of the total lives saved numbers for each vaccine into 'totallivessaved' worksheet
+10. Update data of the total lives saved numbers for each vaccine into the ’totallivessaved' worksheet

 ![vaccine_Africe_workflow](https://github.com/aliceC119/vaccines-Africa-project/assets/162838985/0af6bc4d-6469-44a4-a52e-f0b80c4003f3)